Tommy Cheung: Chairman of the Liberal Party

 Cheung was elected Liberal Party's new chairman after the 2016 Legislative Council election in October.
 The new leadership was seen as more moderate and conservative with less vocal anti-Leung Chun-ying (pro-government, but anti-Leung) stance.
 Cheung was subsequently appointed by Leung to the Executive Council.
 Cheung was reappointed to the Executive Council successively by Carrie Lam and John Lee.

 Cheung voted against paternity leave when it was introduced to the Employment Ordinance in 2015.
-In 2018, he opposed the Hong Kong government proposal to increase statutory paternity leave from three days to five, claiming the benefit itself should not even exist, as demands for more would be "never-ending".
+In 2018, he opposed the Hong Kong government proposal to increase statutory paternity leave from three to five days, claiming the benefit itself should not even exist, as demands for more would be "never-ending".
 Cheung said that "back in the 1980s" there was no legally mandated paternal leave, but many companies would still grant "white days" for funerals and "red days" for auspicious events such as births and marriages without the need for "inflexible" labour laws requiring them to do so.
 Cheung's remarks attracted a lot of criticism, including by Ng Chau-pei of the pro-Beijing Hong Kong Federation of Trade Unions, who described Cheung as taking part in a "barbaric form of capitalism".
 Another Executive Councillor, New People's Party chairwoman Regina Ip agreed members should avoid publicly criticising the government.